-Tab one is an unofficial appellate exhibit list including documents released two months after Manning was sentenced to 35 years on twenty offenses.
+Tab two is an unofficial reconstructed appellate exhibit list including documents released two months after Manning was sentenced to 35 years on twenty offenses.
 On October 25, 2013 litigation by the Center for Constitutional Rights and FOIA requests compelled the Military District of Washington and the presiding military judge Col. Denise Lind to release some more documents from the 45,000 page court record.
 The documents that were released then were then withdrawn.
-On December 6, 2013 the documents were released including more.
-Keep in mind that placeholders were released for documents that are classified or sealed.
+On December 6, 2013 the documents were released again.
+Placeholders were released for documents that are classified or sealed.
 They are marked in black or grey below.
 Many of the other documents are redacted.

-Tab two is an unofficial appellate exhibit list post June 5, 2013 (18 months into the legal proceeding).
+Tab three is an unofficial reconstructed appellate exhibit list post June 5, 2013 (18 months into the legal proceeding).
 The same CCR litigation compelled the Military District of Washington and the presiding military judge Col. Denise Lind to begin to release some of the then 30,000 pages of court documents.

-For a searchable database of the available legal filings, court rulings and transcripts below go here.
+For a searchable database of the Official Record of Trial documents go here.